ychleee/SemanticsProseminarPaper/The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua.md

 > In summary, what is asserted by a sentence with -sqa is not a relation of necessity or possibility between the speaker’s knowledge state and the proposition p, but simply p.

 ### 3.3 Indirectivity
+#### Turkish suffix mI ̧s
+The conclusions drawn for Quechua -sqa in the preceding two sections are similar to those drawn by [[Johanson (2000)]] for the Turkish suffix mI ̧s and its corresponding forms in a variety of old and modern Turkic languages.
+Johanson analyses these suffixes as **indirectives**.
+- These are not epistemic modals:
+- They are also not evidentials:

+#### The notion of distance as central to the meaning of *-sqa*
+Instead, indirectives state the narrated event ‘indirectly, by reference to its reception by a conscious participant’ and signal ‘the impression or reception of a content introduced from the outside: the very fact that it becomes obvious to P (= the speaker)’ (Johanson 2000: 71).
+- As English translational equivalents of indirectives, Johanson offers *evidently*, *obviously*, *it appears that*.
+- These, however, are not good translational equivalents for Quechua -sqa.
+Sentences with -sqa are translated as simple indicatives, without reference to how the information conveyed entered the speaker’s consciousness.

+>What -sqa shares with indirectives in Johanson’s sense is the element of distance between the speaker and the narrated event.
+>The proposal developed in the following takes the notion of *distance* as central to the meaning of -sqa, but unlike in Johanson’s account, it is not analyzed as a propositional attitude, but as *a specification of the location of the event with respect to the speaker*.

 ## 4. *-sqa* AS A SPATIO-TEMPORAL DEICTIC
 ### 4.1 Temporal relations in event semantics